jina-ai/jina/README.md

 **🌌 The Universal Search Solution** - Jina enables large-scale index and query of any kind on multiple platforms and architectures.
 Whether you are searching for images, video clips, audio snippets, long legal documents, short tweets, Jina can handle them all.

 **🚀 High Preformat & State-of-the-Art** - Jina aims at AI-in-production.
 You can easily scale out your VideoBERT, Xception, your word tokenizer, image segmenter and database to handle billion-level data.
+Features such as replicas and shards come off-the-shelf.

 **🐣 System Engineering Made Easy** - Jina offers an one-stop solution that frees you from handcrafting and gluing packages, libraries and database.
 With the most intuitive API and [dashboard UI](https://github.com/jina-ai/dashboard), building a cloud-native search system is just a minute thing.